modelica/Encryption-and-Licensing/doc/SEMLA.md

 Getting the contents of a file:

-1. Tool sends – “FILE <path>”
+	- Tool sends – “FILE <path>”
-2. LVE answers - “FILECONT <content>”
+	- LVE answers - “FILECONT <content>”

 ### ERROR HANDLING

 The LVE can respond “ERROR <error code> <error message>” at any time.

+Standard error code:

 	- <error message> - an error message suitable for display
 	- <error code> is one of the following:
 		- 1 - Command not understood